selective serotonin and norepinephrine reuptake inhibitors-SSNRIs

 Concurrent use with St. John's wort or tryptophan may ↑ the risk of serotinin syndrome; also ↑ risk of coronary vasoconstriction and hypertension.

-PO (Adults) 20 mg once daily for two days, then increase to 40 mg once daily, may then be ↑ by 40 mg every two or more days; may be ↑ up to 120 mg/day; Concurrent use of CYP3A4 inhibitors (including ketoconazole, clarithromycin, ritonavir)–not to exceed 80 mg/day.
+PO (Adults) 20 mg once daily for 2 days, then ↑ to 40 mg once daily, may then ↑ by 40 mg every two or more days; may ↑ up to 120 mg/day; Concurrent use of CYP3A4 inhibitors (including ketoconazole, clarithromycin, ritonavir)– not to exceed 80 mg/day.

 Extended-release capsules: 20 mg, 40 mg, 80 mg, 120 mg